CeciliaJorcin/nav_bar/README.md

 # React Navigation Bar Component

-This project creates a responsive navigation bar component that adjusts its appearance and behavior based on the screen size and scroll events.
+This project creates a **responsive navigation bar** component that adjusts its appearance and behavior based on the screen size and scroll events.

-The navigation bar includes a logo and a list of menu items (or hamburger button for toggling the navigation menu on mobile).
+The navigation bar includes a **logo** and a customizable list of **menu items** (or hamburger button for toggling the navigation menu on mobile).
 The navigation bar's style and behavior are responsive, adapting to different screen sizes and scroll events.

 It uses React hooks (useState and useEffect) to manage state and handle scroll events.
-It uses a configuration file (./config.js) that contains constants and values used for styling and configuration purposes.
+It uses a configuration file **(./config.js)** that contains constants and values used for styling and configuration purposes.

 ## Table of Contents